RunSi/DEVWKS-2601/guide/step5b.md

 attrValPairsToCheck = [('nve.intf.encap', 'Vxlan'),]
 ```

-Calls the parsergen.oper_fill method in order to create a dictionary of the parsed output.
+Create an object called pgfill from the parsergen.oper_fill method in order to create a dictionary of the parsed output.

 ```python
 pgfill = parsergen.oper_fill(device=uut,